FrazeAhmad/FrazeAhmad/README.md

 ✨ About Me ✨

-I"m having 3+ years of experience in sales marketing and analytics domain, Data Analysis and I like to learning new skills.
+I"m having 3+ years of experience in sales marketing and analytics domain, Data Analysis company ExtraMarks, Byjus, Unacademy and I like to learning new skills.
-I self-taught SQL and Microsoft Power-BI,Advance excel .
+I self-taught SQL and Microsoft Power-BI,Advance excel and also like to play with data.

-How to find me: Linkedin
+How to find me: [Linkedin](https://www.linkedin.com/in/farazahmad25/)

 💡 Skills 💡: